ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
 Repository for scripts used to analyze short paired-end RNA sequence reads for Daphnia UV tolerance treatments.

-To avoid uploading outputs to this repository, the output paths for these scripts should be set in separate folders from this directory.

 ## RNA-seq Analysis Pipeline
 ![RNA-seq Analysis Pipeline](RNASeq_Workflow_DmelUV.png)